-Eastman selected by U.S. Department of Energy to Receive up to $375 million investment for its second U.S. molecular recycling project
+Eastman Selected by U.S. Department of Energy To Receive up to $375 Million Investment for Its Second U.S. Molecular Recycling Project

 Eastman's proven polyester renewal technology recycles hard-to-recycle plastic waste bound for landfill or incineration today.
 The company's technology allows this waste to be broken down into its molecular building blocks and then reassembled to become virgin-quality material without compromising performance.
 Eastman is enabling the potentially infinite use of materials by keeping these valuable molecules in production, in a material-to-material high-yield loop.
 Eastman can transform waste plastic into virgin quality food contact polyesters with lower greenhouse gas emissions than traditional methods.

 In addition to this newly announced facility in Texas, Eastman has recently completed its first molecular recycling facility in Kingsport, Tennessee, and plans to invest in another location in France.
-For more on Eastman's circular economy strategy and initiatives, visit eastman.eco.
+For more on Eastman's circular economy strategy and initiatives, visit?www.eastman.eco.

 About Eastman